What is the Classic Channel Regatta?

 - The Dartmouth Classics weekend races in Start Bay

-- The Classic Channel Race, stage 1, from Dartmouth to Guernsey
+- The Classic Channel Race, stage 1, from Dartmouth to Jersey

-- The Classic Channel Race, stage 2, from Guernsey to Paimpol
+- The Classic Channel Race, stage 2, from Jersey to Paimpol

 - The Round Île de Bréhat Race